abmbodj/ArchieAI/README.md

 ## License

-This project is for educational purposes at Arcadia University.
+This project is for educational purposes at Arcadia University and has no warrenty and is provided AS IS.